James-Gooch-Git/Vaultborn-2nd-Year-Group-University-Project/README.md

 ## How to install:

-Go to the google drive below and download the installer within the 'installer' folder
+Go to the google drive below and download 'Vaultborn_Installer' within the 'installer' folder

 Once downloaded, you should be able to run the installer